 Mathematical Statistics with Applications.

 The formative assessment consists of exercises assigned by the lecturers and reviewed in the Masterclasses where students receive feedback.
-Two assessed coursework worth 15% each, which receive individual feedback and an end of semester examination worth 70%.
-This is accompanied by continuous formative assessment in form of problem sets.
+Two assessed coursework worth 15% each which receive individual feedback.
+70% two hour final examination

 This is how we’ll formally assess what you have learned in this module.